kevinch8/qn-ble-sdk-android/README_en.md

 ## please note:

 * Testing version APPID：123456789 , the testing ver server may be unstable during testing
-* After Use ** testing version APPID **debugging successfully, please switch to ** release ** mode and use ** formal APPID ** make on line
+* After Use **testing version APPID** debugging successfully, please switch to **release** mode and use **formal APPID** make on line
-* **Formal APPID ** is distributed by yolanda company
+* **Formal APPID** is distributed by yolanda company
 * you can choose a test or release mode in SDK

 ===================================================

-If you have anyting question please refer related documents carefully, if you have any questions about API please read our API user manual first
+If you have anything question please refer related documents carefully, if you have any questions about API please read our API user manual first

-If still can not solve this problem please contact us for technical support, we will arrange SDK technical team to support you, thank you !
+If still can not solve this problem please contact us for technical support, we will arrange SDK technical team to support you, email: huangdunren@yolanda.hk thank you !